lowRISC/opentitan/hw/ip/aes/doc/_index.md

 The AES unit supports the following features:

-- Encryption/Decryption using AES-128/192/256 in Electronic Codebook (ECB) mode
+- Encryption/Decryption using AES-128/192/256 in the following cipher block modes:
+  - Electronic Codebook (ECB) mode,
+  - Cipher Block Chaining (CBC) mode, and
+  - Counter (CTR) mode.
 - Support for AES-192 can be removed to save area, and is enabled/disabled using a compile-time Verilog parameter
 - Latency per 16 byte data block of 12/14/16 clock cycles in AES-128/192/256 mode
 - Register-based data and control interface